 Milton hopes his story will uplift and inspire young LGBTQ members in the Hoboken community.

 “I always knew that I wanted to have something of my own and encourage people,” Milton said.
 “A small café owned by a gay guy who came to this country when I was 10 years old as an immigrant and made it from the bottom to the top.”

 Milton continued, “[I want to] encourage the young LGBTQ people that, you know, if they have goals, they can do it.
 All you have to do is work hard.”

 View this post on Instagram

 “I make the best guacamole you can ever try!”
 Milton told HG.
 He shared that diners can expect to see this delicious guacamole featured on the menu as guacamole toast with a fried egg.
-He even told us that he plans to hand out his guacamole on homemade chips at tomorrow’s opening event.

 Milton will also continue to offer catering services, and based on the café’s new Instagram page, the catering menu has previously included pastries, shrimp, burgers, pasta salad, quesadillas, and other hors d’oeuvres.